astrivedi/www/research.md

 Combining learning with symbolic reasoning to produce explanations and guarantees.
 </p>
 <p>
-I develop methods for enabling large language models (LLMs) to reason in ways that are trustworthy, auditable, and verifiable.
-Rather than treating LLMs as monolithic predictors, my work integrates them with symbolic tools such as formal logic, automata, and SMT solvers, to produce explanations and decisions grounded in formal reasoning.
+I develop methods that combine large language models with symbolic tools such as logic, automata, and SMT solvers.
+The goal is to produce systems that reason in ways that are auditable and grounded, rather than relying only on plausible text generation.
 </p>

 <p>
-I design modular and multi-agent architectures that separate planning, reasoning, and explanation, allowing LLMs to generate structured proofs, translate formal artifacts into human-understandable explanations, and critique outputs for logical consistency and regulatory compliance.
+This work includes structured reasoning architectures, proof-guided explanation, and frameworks in which formal methods and learning complement one another.
 </p>

 <div class="sectionline"></div>